 Strawberry & Peach Smoothie

 Since peach and strawberry season overlap, it’d be rude not to combine the two into a summery glass of goodness.
-We prefer a strawberry peach smoothie without yogurt so just add a handful of leafy greens to instantly multiply its nutritional value.
+We prefer our smoothies without yogurt but you can add a little if you like.
+This 3-ingredient strawberry smoothie recipe includes a handful of leafy greens to instantly multiply its nutritional value.

 - 10-15 strawberries